-the highest of the radio-reflective ionospheric layers, beginning at an altitude of about 80 miles (130 km) and consisting of two parts, the lower part (F layer ) being detectable in the daytime only, the higher (F layer or Appleton layer ) being constant and constituting the ionospheric layer most favorable for long-range radio communication.
+the highest of the radio-reflective layers of the ionosphere, beginning at an altitude of about 80 miles (130 km) and consisting of two parts, the lower part (F1 layer ) being detectable in the daytime only, the higher (F2 layer, or Appleton layer ) being constant and constituting the ionospheric layer most favorable for long-range radio communication.

 The American Heritage® Science Dictionary Copyright © 2011.
 Published by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.